aff11001/ari-fischer.github.io/_posts/2023-09-27-sonifying_network_tutorial_3.markdown

 ---
 layout: post
-title:  "Sonifying a chemical reaction network to generate a musical composition with kinetic Monte Carlo."
+title:  "Sonifying a chemical reaction network as a musical composition with kinetic Monte Carlo."
 date:   2023-09-27 00:00:00 +0800
 categories: Kinetics tutorials